thecredibleway/thecredibleway-com/docs/jesus/crediblilty/is-jesus-alive.md

 :::

-## How can I have a relationship with Jesus Christ?
+## How Can I Have a Relationship with Jesus Christ?

 You can begin a new life in Christ Jesus today!
 Your life can be changed forever if you repent and trust the God who made you and loves you. *Many are called, but few are chosen*